jchrom/trelloR/README.md

 ## The format of results

-The data is always returned in form of a "flattened" `data.frame`, so you don't have to worry about formatting the JSON responsecourtesy of the `jsonlite::fromJSON` function).
+The data is returned in form of a "flattened" `data.frame` whenevr possible, so you don't have to worry about formatting the response (courtesy of the `jsonlite::fromJSON` function).
+However, sometimes a more complex structure is returned as a `list` which may contain more `list`s and/or `data.frame`s.
+Ultimately, the fines grain in the hierarchy is always a `data.frame`.

 The names of variables will be the same as they are in the incomming JSON.
-This is not optimal in many contexts (for instance, card ID and member ID are both called "id", which is not extremely useful), so in the immediate future, a "facelifting" function will be provided to impose a consistent naming scheme and perhaps dropping some less frequently used variables.
+This is not optimal in many contexts.
+For instance, card ID and member ID are both called "id", which is not extremely useful when you want to do table joins.
+In the immediate future, a "facelifting" function will be provided to impose a consistent naming scheme and perhaps dropping some less frequently used variables.

 ## Calling your own queries

-All the `get_` functions call the `trello_get` function which is basically a wrapper for the `httr::GET` function.
+All the `get_` functions call `trello_get`, which is basically a wrapper for `httr::GET`.
 This strips away complexity in the following way:

 1. `httr::GET` fetches results for exactly one request; it needs a complete URL, query parameters and a token.
 It does the heavy lifting but leaves error handling, response formatting and paging to you.

 2. `trello_get` makes the process a bit cosier: it handles error messages, formats the response and takes care of paging; but you still have to build a complete URL and query parameters.

-3. The remaining `get_` functions contain prepackaged URLs and query parameters, eliminating almost all the effort.
-If you want to use your own URLs and queries, you fall back to `trello_get`.
+3. Finally the `get_` functions contain prepackaged URLs and query parameters, eliminating almost all the effort.
+If you want to use your own URLs and queries, you can fall back to `trello_get`.

 You can find out more about endpoints and query options on [Trello API reference page](https://developers.trello.com/advanced-reference).